«ZERO WASTE BEACH»: Tackling marine pollution with the support of The Coca-Cola Foundation

 b) Local Authorities and general public.
 Enhance their active involvement, encourage their participation in the campaigns and the solution-oriented actions, make them feel the “ownership” of clean coasts and seas, of marine litter recycling champions, of litter free coasts, “their coasts”.

-This will be achieved through a series of interrelated activities as follows:
+This was achieved through a series of interrelated activities as follows:

-- On-the-go recycling through bins on coastal walkways and public coastal spaces: provide at least 50 recycling bins on walkways and public coastal spaces and work with local authorities to include them in their collection routines.
-Collect at least 2 tons of recyclable waste from these bins in the first pilot year of the project; Get local authorities and local civil society “adopt” the on-the-go recycling bins through for e.g. their engagement in monitoring of collected litter .
+1. On-the-go recycling through bins on coastal walkways and public coastal spaces: installed 50 recycling bins at Geroskipou Municipality and Kissonerga Community coastal walkways and worked with local authorities to include them in their collection routines.
+Collected 4.2 tons of recyclable waste from these bins, during the implementation of the project.
+The aim was to encourage local authorities and communities to improve collection infrastructure and implement reduction actions for plastics used.

 Some photos from the Beach Cleanups are available here